mivade/cfbrank/README.rst

 My general thoughts on how to determine the ranking of teams are as follows.
 First and foremost, overall record matters.
-With far more teams than there are slots in any one team's schedule, this is the best first order metric to use [#]_.
+With far more teams than there are slots in any one team's schedule, this is the best first order metric to use.
 However, not all schedules are created equal, and so the overall quality of resume must be considered, as well.

 Ranking schemes
 ===============